alihaider1264/mathkids/README.md

 This is a work in progress.

 # Contributing
 To contribute, please have a look at open issues.
-Also, create an issue and link to your PR if working on an issue not listed.